mwcremer/dnd-bx/monsters.md

 v1.0.1

-This is the plain text version of **_B/X Essentials: Monsters_**, provided as an aid to others who wish to create their own house rules documents or retro-clones (please read the Open Game License, at the end of this document, carefully!).
+This is the plain text version of **_B/X Essentials(tm): Monsters_**, provided as an aid to others who wish to create their own house rules documents or retro-clones (please read the Open Game License, at the end of this document, carefully!).

 Copyright (c) 2017 by Gavin Norman. _B/X Essentials_ is a trademark of Gavin Norman.